 Dimensions: 23.25″ W X 45″ L X 42″ H

 The Chicco BravoFor2 is worth a gander if you have older toddler/preschoolers or a Chicco car seat you want to use with a sit ‘n’ stand.
 Parents tend to either think it “drives like a dream” or is a little difficult to handle, but we think it pushes nicely (for a double).
 It’s easy to fold up and has a good amount of storage.

 I’d say the build quality of this stroller is a step up from both Graco and Joovy.

 The big downside with this stroller is the front seat — it works great with a baby in an infant KeyFit car seat, but once that child outgrows the seat, you should know that it barely reclines.

 Here’s the video that we shot at the baby show right before it came out:

 The fold of this stroller is superior to the strollers mentioned above.
 It simply collapses down into place and stands on its own.
 It has a cupholder and storage for parents — yes!
 Little niceties like this do add up.

 Bottom Line: The Chicco Bravo for 2 is sleeker and better designed than the competition, as reflected in the price tag.
 It is well-built, folds easily, and has many parent conveniences.
 It works very well for a baby in a Chicco Keyfit seat, but many people are disappointed in the comfort of the seat (once the car seat days are over).

-This is really your only luxury sit n stand option — the other strollers on this page are budget/mainstream.
+The new Baby Jogger City Select Lux has a jump seat option (for sitting only, no standing on this one) that parents are digging.
+This is really your only luxury sit-n-stand option — the other strollers on this page are budget/mainstream.